kgarner7/cider-music-listenbrainz-plugin/README.md

 The main code branch is `main-dev`.
 If you wish to make changes, you should work on this branch.

 ### Setup
-This project uses yarn to build.
+This project uses pnpm to build.
 You should make sure to install this first.
-Then run ```yarn``` to install all of the dependencies (these are only used for development/type checking).
+Then run ```pnpm install``` to install all of the dependencies (these are only used for development/type checking).
 You should also copy `.env.example` to `.env`.
 If you are on Linux, set `FLATPAK` to either `true` if you are using Flatpak.
 Otherwise, you can leave it as false.

 ### Building
-If you want to test your changes, you should run `yarn start`.
+If you want to test your changes, you should run `pnpm start`.
 This will watch for changes, and attempt to copy your files to the correct directory.
-For type-checking, you should also run `yarn type-check:watch`.
+For type-checking, you should also run `pnpm type-check:watch`.

 ### Debugging the frontend
 To prevent pollution of the global namespace, I've made most of the frontend build as an IIFE.
 There are some exports in `index.frontend.ts`, which you can access by using the variable `ListenBrainzPlugin` (e.g. `ListenBrainzPlugin.StorageUtil`).